top of page

 Abasiama Ufot and Azell Abernathy, a church-going carpenter, make an unlikely spiritual connection.
 Abasiama learns the true nature of love just as life takes a new turn.
 Watch and see as Abasiama cleans out her house and finds herself healed enough to embark on the last love voyage of her life.

-ADIAHA & CLORA SNATCH JOY
+ADIA & CLORA SNATCH JOY

 a folk opera